caseinpoint/lab_partners/README.md

 Evelyn & Mia
 ```

-To generate pairs when Ava and Mia are absent:
+To generate pairs when Ava and Mia are absent, as an example:
 ```
 ./pair example -g -a Ava,Mia
 ```